jaffenaegel/ili9341_OPi5plus/README.md

 * Pin 23 (WPi-counting) of the OPi5+ is connected to SCK on the display
 * Pin 4 (WPi-counting) of the OPi5+ is connected to LED on the display
 * Pin 21 (WPi-counting) of the OPi5+ is connected to SDO<MISO> on the display

+Make sure you have the requirements installed: WiringPi (usually already installed) as well as enabled spidev0.0 M2 on your system.

+For python you will also need to install numpy and pillow.

 After that, in C you can compile ili9341.c to a shared dll using the following command
 ~~~bash